jeremy-neale/StatPadPublicView/README.md

 The leaderboards are set up in an AWS database and access by pull requests in the Python code.
 The domain was purchased and is owned by me.
 I use DigitalOcean connected to my GitHub to launch the code from my repository and configure DigitalOcean by using a DockerFile with the needed imports.
 I use the python code to launch a locally-hosted website to make developer changes and can test anything I need to before launching it live to the web.

-Please reach out to jneale118@gmail.com for further questions. note that not all questions may be answered due to security reasons
+Please reach out to statpadwebsite@gmail.com for further questions.